Religion in New Zealand: Christianity

-The first Christian service conducted in New Zealand waters was probably to have been Catholic liturgies celebrated by Father Paul-Antoine Léonard de Villefeix, the Dominican chaplain of the ship Saint Jean Baptiste commanded by the French navigator and explorer Jean-François-Marie de Surville.
-Villefeix was the first Christian clergyman to set foot in New Zealand, and probably said Mass on board the ship near Whatuwhiwhi in Doubtless Bay on Christmas Day 1769.
-He is reported to have also led prayers for the sick the previous day and to have conducted Christian burials.
+The first Christian services conducted in New Zealand waters were probably Catholic liturgies celebrated by Father Paul-Antoine Léonard de Villefeix, the Dominican chaplain of the ship Saint Jean Baptiste commanded by the French navigator and explorer Jean-François-Marie de Surville.
+Villefeix was the first Christian clergyman to set foot in New Zealand, and probably said Mass on board the ship near Whatuwhiwhi in Doubtless Bay on Christmas Day in 1769.
+He is also reported to have led prayers for the sick the previous day and to have conducted Christian burials.

-The Reverend Samuel Marsden of the Anglican Church Missionary Society (then chaplain in New South Wales) conducted the first Christian service on New Zealand land on Christmas Day in 1814, at Oihi Bay, a small cove in Rangihoua Bay in the Bay of Islands, at the invitation of chiefs Te Pahi and Ruatara, considered to have been the first preaching of the gospel in New Zealand.
+The Reverend Samuel Marsden of the Anglican Church Missionary Society (the CMS) then chaplain in New South Wales conducted the first Christian service on New Zealand land on Christmas Day in 1814, at Oihi Bay, a small cove in Rangihoua Bay in the Bay of Islands, at the invitation of chiefs Te Pahi and Ruatara.
+Marsden, at that time serving as chaplain in New South Wales, performed the first recorded preaching of the gospel in New Zealand.

-Christ Church in Russell, built in 1835, is one of the oldest churches in New Zealand.
+Christ Church in Russell, built in 1835, is one of the oldest church buildings in New Zealand.